vitejs/vite/docs/guide/api-vite-environment.md

   /**
    * Unique identifier for the environment in a Vite server.
    * By default Vite exposes 'browser' and 'ssr' environments.
-   * The ecosystem has concensus on other environments, like 'workerd'.
+   * The ecosystem has consensus on other environments, like 'workerd'.
    */
   name: string
   /**